abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 $+: \mathbb{Z} \times \mathbb{Z} \to \mathbb{Z}$

-Because of the curry isomorphism, this operation is equivalent to the following function.
+Because of the isomorphism we presented above, this function is equivalent to the following function.

 $+: \mathbb{Z} \to (\mathbb{Z} \to \mathbb{Z})$

-When we apply an element of the monoid to to that function (say $2$), the result is the function $+2$ that adds 2 to a given number.
+When we apply an element of the monoid to that function (say $2$), the result is the function $+2$ that adds 2 to a given number.

 $+2: \mathbb{Z} \to \mathbb{Z}$